 - Minimalism: In contrast to many other shmups, rRootage goes for this.
-Your ship is a red pixel surrounded by rotating green columns.
-Your opponent is a yellow vector-thing whose only bling is bright points of light.
+Your ship is a tiny glowing red square surrounded by rotating green columns.
+Your opponent is a mass of yellow vector shapes and bright glowing lights.

 - Combos: The longer you continously damage the boss, the higher your damage bonus increases, all the way to 1,000.
 Once your laser stops touching the boss, it will rapidly decrease back to 10 points.

 - Every 10,000 Points: You get an extra life at 200,000 points, then 500,000, then every 500,000 points after that.

 - More Dakka: if you damage the boss enough, it'll shift into a second, larger form and start firing even more stuff at you.